Wrongful Death Attorney in Gainesville, Florida

 • Catastrophic accidents, work-related and construction accidents, often due to an unsafe work environment, improper training, or faulty equipment

 If you’ve lost a loved one due to any of the circumstances above, you may be entitled to compensation.
-At Meldon Law, a Gainesville wrongful death lawyer will help you handle the legal process and seek justice for your tragic losses.
-With experience in managing a wide range of Florida personal injury cases, Meldon Law is committed to advocating for your rights.
-Contact us for a free consultation and to learn more about how we can assist you during this difficult time.
+We will handle the legal process and seek justice for your tragic losses.
+With experience in managing a wide range of Florida personal injury cases, we are committed to advocating for your rights.

-How Much Time Do You Have to File a Wrongful Death Claim in Florida?
+How Much Time Do You Have to File a Wrongful Death Lawsuit in Florida?

 Your Gainesville Wrongful Death Lawyer Will Need Time to Investigate and Build Your Case

+The statute of limitations is not the only reason to act quickly.
 Prior to filing your case, a wrongful death attorney will conduct a thorough investigation to determine who was at fault for the accident and collect evidence to prove your claims.
 This is a crucial step, but it can also be a long process.
-Other legal hurdles can also slow down the process.
-Our Gainesville wrongful death lawyers have the skill, knowledge, experience, and persistence to overcome these and resist stalling tactics by the liable party’s insurer.

 While it may not be necessary to file a lawsuit, we want to be prepared if settlement negotiations break down.
-Our Meldon Law wrongful death attorneys in Gainesville will prepare your case for litigation from the beginning to protect your right to compensation.
+We will prepare your case for litigation from the beginning to protect your right to compensation.

 Losing a loved one is never easy, but a Gainesville wrongful death lawyer at Meldon Law can help you through this difficult time.

 Our attorneys know how to determine who was at fault for your loved one’s death and how to prove it so you can pursue the settlement or court verdict that you deserve.
-Call us today or contact us online to schedule a free consultation.
+Call us today for a free consultation.

 Wrongful Death Claims and Lawsuits in Gainesville, Florida: FAQs